-No matter the type of business operation you own (startup or established), it’s important that you can explain your business model to anyone that will a vested interest in your company.
+Whether your company is a startup or established business, it’s important that you can explain your business model to anyone who will have a vested interest in your company.
 Your business model should identify the resources required to successfully implement your business processes and generate revenue.
 People who have a vested interest in your company will want to know this information.
 This includes your potential business partners, banks and investors.

 This is What You Would Pitch to Potential Partners, Banks and Investors

 There are nine key components of the business model canvas by Strategyzer.
 Below I explain what they are and how to outline your business model using each component.
 When pitching your business to a potential partner, bank or investor, covering each component should help them easily under how your business operates and generates revenue.

 Key Partners – Under this component you would identify the relationships you have with partners and suppliers.
 Partners and suppliers should be identified if the company relies on them to successfully provide its products or services to its customer segment.